 What’s a place?
 It’s a mixed-use development or cluster of developments that create a neighbourhood, large or small.
 It may be a wholly new place or a redevelopment.

 Who can enter?
-The local authority, developer or anyone on the place’s project team, as long as they have permission from the landowner for the judging visit, if not a place open to the public
+The local authority, developer, the architect or anyone on the place’s project team, as long as they have permission from the landowner for the judging visit, if not a place open to the public.

-Judges visits Shortlisted projects will be visited by our judges (with the exception of Future Place).
-They’ll be looking for projects that make a positive contribution to urban life, from shared spaces that foster community, to developments worth living in, to street furniture and play equipment that draws in life, to retail experiences that make shopping special again
+Judges visits Shortlisted projects for Place-in-Progress and Place of the Year will be visited by our judges (with the exception of Future Place).
+They’ll be looking for projects that make a positive contribution to urban life, from shared spaces that foster community, to developments worth living in, to street furniture and play equipment that draws in life, to retail experiences that make shopping special again.

-Live presentations All shortlisted projects must present their work on stage at the Festival of Place on 13 November, 2020 at Tobacco Dock, London, in front of the judging panel and as part of the Festival line-up.
-The conference audience is drawn from local government, developers, investors, architects and more
+Live presentations All shortlisted projects must present their work live at the Festival of Place: The Pineapples, an online event that takes place between 12-16 July, 2021 in front of the judging panel and a live audience as part of the Festival line-up.
+The conference audience is drawn from local government, developers, investors, architects and more.

 Categories Pineapples will be awarded for the best Future Place, Place in Progress and Place of the Year in the UK.
 International Future Place category welcomes entries from outside of the UK.
 New for 2021, we have launched a series of awards to replace the former Contribution to Place category to celebrate excellence in five vital areas: Creative Reuse, Community Engagement, Public Space, Activation and Sustainable Transport.

 Click here for more information on the categories and criteria.

 Contact us: For more information, contact firstname.lastname@example.org or phone 02077728384

 Early bird: £195 if you enter before 27 April

 Final entry deadline: £245 with a final entry deadline 25 May